spotware/ctrader-console-docker/README.md

 * `ACCOUNT='9102302'`: Your trading account number
 * `SYMBOL='EURUSD'`: Symbol that cBot will run on
 * `PERIOD='H1'`: Timeframe that cBot will run on
-* `ghcr.io/spotware/ctrader-console:5.4`: Container image name that you pulled, change the tag if you pulled some specific version
+* `ghcr.io/spotware/ctrader-console:latest`: Container image name, change the tag if you want to use some specific version
 * `/mnt/Robots/My bot.algo`: Your cBot algo file path according to mount path
 * `environment-variables`: We use this parameter to let cTrader console know it should use environment variables for getting its parameters